 by Sarah Smart

-Q. At my birthday party last month, my best friend’s boyfriend gave me a birthday card with two hundred dollars cash, and a note in the card asking me to call him because he needed to talk to me about something.
+Q. I’m perplexed.
+At my birthday party recently, my best friend’s boyfriend gave me a birthday card with two hundred dollars cash inside with a note asking me to call him because he needed to talk to me.
 I want to return the money because I think the gift was too extravagant and I feel his motive is suspect.
-I don’t want to call him, yet I don’t wish to offend him by giving the money back.
-What do you think?
+My friend doesn’t know about the gift.
+I don’t wish to offend him by giving the money back.
+What would you do?
 I believe he’s interested in me on the sly because of the way he stares at me.

 A. I hardly see her having one less bridesmaid as leaving her high and dry.
 I agree with your decision.
 Why should you feel guilty about disappointing someone who betrayed your friendship.
 Tell her and be free